Suicide remains the leading cause of death for young people

 Who is Youth Focus?

-What is Mental Health Week?
+What is Mental Health Month?

-Mental Health Week is a national week celebrated each year in October to coincide with World Mental Health Day on 10 October.
+Mental Health Month is a national month celebrated each year in October to coincide with World Mental Health Day on 10 October.